gakimball/next-starter/README.md

 # Next.js Starter

-Proof-of-concept that layers the feature's of Ueno's [starter kit](https://github.com/ueno-llc/starter-kit-universally) on top of [Next.js](https://github.com/zeit/next.js).
+Proof-of-concept that layers the features of Ueno's [starter kit](https://github.com/ueno-llc/starter-kit-universally) on top of [Next.js](https://github.com/zeit/next.js).

 Includes all the things you get from Next out of the box, including: